j-easy/easy-batch/README.md

 2,bar,@foo hi!
 ```

-and you would like to transform these tweets to XML format.
+and you want to transform these tweets to XML format.
 Here is how you can do that with Easy Batch:

 ```java
 Path inputFile = Paths.get("tweets.csv");